Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Simulated Dataset

 \section{Simulated Dataset}

-The simulated dataset consists of parameter sets and the corresponding model X-ray \glspl{LC} produced using the \gls{SVF} model described in \cref{sec:physical_model}.
-The dataset used to train and evaluate the \gls{NN} model is generated in two steps.
+The simulated dataset used to train and (partially) evaluate the \gls{NN} consists of parameter sets and the corresponding model X-ray \glspl{LC} produced using the \gls{SVF} model.
+Our dataset contains \approximately{}$5\times10^8$ \glspl{LC}.
+It is worth noting that, in the context of an 11-dimensional parameter space, $5\times10^8$ data points still represent a relatively sparse sampling (\ie, \approximately{}$6$ points per dimension for a uniform grid).
+These \glspl{LC} are generated in two steps.

 First, \glspl{LC} are generated for approximately $8\times10^6$ random parameter sets uniformly distributed across the entirety of reasonable parameter space.
-However, an additional constraint ensures that the offsets of the dipole and quadrupole moments do not exceed 0.7 of the stellar radius.
+All parameters are sampled from a uniform distribution.
+Each of $\{x_D, y_D, z_D, x_Q, y_Q, z_Q\}$ are selected from $\mathcal{U}(-0.5 r_{*},0.5 r_{*})$.
+However, an additional constraint ensures that the offsets of the dipole and quadrupole moments do not exceed 0.7 of the stellar radius. $\{\phi_D, \phi_Q\}$ are selected from $\mathcal{U}(0, 2\pi)$. $\{\alpha_Q, \alpha_Q\}$ are selected from $\mathcal{U}(0, \pi)$. $B_Q/B_D$ is selected from $\mathcal{U}(0.5, 10.5)$.
+Each parameter is independently sampled, and each parameter set is independent.
+The generation of this set of \glspl{LC} took \approximately{}1 day on 4000 cores (\approximately{}40 core seconds per \gls{LC}).

-Second, for each parameter set, 63 additional cases are generated by considering a full $360^\circ$ rotation in 64 steps, corresponding to the 64 phase bins of the bolometric NICER X-ray \glspl{LC}.
+Second, for each parameter set, beyond the original \gls{LC} produced by that set, we generate 63 additional cases by considering a full $360^\circ$ rotation in 64 steps, corresponding to the 64 phase bins of the bolometric NICER X-ray \glspl{LC}.
 This is achieved by rotating the offsets and magnetic moment orientations and applying a corresponding shift to the \gls{LC}.
 This approach takes advantage of rotational symmetry to augment the dataset by a factor of 64 without recalculating the physical model \glspl{LC}.

-The total size of the simulated dataset is approximately $8 \times 64 \times 10^6 \approx 5\times10^8$ samples.
+The total size of the simulated dataset is approximately $64 \times 8 \times 10^6 \approx 5\times10^8$ samples.
 From this dataset, $10^5$ samples are used for validation and another $10^5$ samples for testing.
 The remainder is used for training.
 When splitting the dataset, no rotation-augmented versions of a \gls{LC} from the training dataset were included in the validation or test dataset, and vice versa.
-Except for grouping rotation augmented \glspl{LC} in the same split of the data, splitting between training, validation, and testing is random.
-It is worth noting that, in the context of an 11-dimensional parameter space, $5\times10^8$ data points still represent a relatively sparse sampling (\ie, $\approx 6$ points per dimension for a uniform grid).
+Except for grouping rotation augmented \glspl{LC} into the same split of the data, splitting between training, validation, and testing is random.

-The validation dataset is used to monitor the performance of the network on unseen data throughout the training process, while the test dataset is reserved for final evaluation to assess the NN’s ability to generalize to unseen data.